felipetovarhenao/bell-tutorials/public/markdown/10_operators.md

 ## Comparison Operators

-Comparison operators evaluate the relationship between two values and return either true (non-zero) or false (0).
+Comparison operators evaluate the relationship between two values and return either `1` if true, or 0 if false.

 | Operator | Description              | Example  | Result        |
 | -------- | ------------------------ | -------- | ------------- |